Yekaterina Ivanovna Romanov

 Last Edited=17 Nov 2006

-From before 1367, her married name became Swynford.1 She and John of Gaunt, Duke of Lancaster were associated between 1371 and 1372.1 She was invested as a Lady Companion, Order of the Garter (L.G.) in 1388.1 Her married name became Beaufort.
+From before 1367, her married name became Swynford.1 She and John of Gaunt, Duke of Lancaster were associated between 1371 and 1372.1 She was appointed Lady Companion, Order of the Garter (L.G.) in 1388.1 Her married name became Beaufort.

 Children of Katherine Roët and Sir Hugh Swynford